-In the world of the United States military, April is the "Month of the Military Child."
-Military children (aka "Brats") are a distinct sociological subculture and have been recognized as such for many decades.
+In the world of the United States military, April is the “Month of the Military Child.”
+It’s coming up sooner than you think.
+Military children (aka “Brats”) are a distinct sociological subculture and have been recognized as such for many decades.
 Children in military families obviously face a lot of challenges their civilian counterparts will never experience.
 This is not to say that one child is better than another, and while the challenges are important to realize, the resiliency of these children is just as important.
 Here are some facts and figures about modern military children and who they are likely to grow up to be.

 1. The term “Military Brat” is not intended as derogatory and isn’t just a slang term – Military brat is widely used by researchers and sociologists and was adopted by the military brat community.